MicrosoftDocs/customer-insights/ci-docs/journeys/content-rewrite.md

 > [!div class="mx-imgBorder"]
 > ![Copilot screenshot with tone selection](media/tone-selection-for-copilot.png "Copilot screenshot with tone selection")

-1. Select a **text element** in your email or push notification message.
+1. Select a **text element** in your email, form, SMS or push notification message.
 1. Select **Rewrite** from the text element contextual menu.
 1. Select **Get ideas** to generate different variants of your text.
 Copilot generates a set of text suggestions.
 It might take a short while to generate content (up to 15 seconds, depending on the usage).
 1. Browse the generated ideas using the navigation buttons in the Content rewrite dialog